mmobec/secoem/README.md

 ### 4. Mathematical Formulation Files

-An updated mathematical formulation in `LaTeX` of the optimization models is maintained in the `model_formulation/` directory:
+An updated mathematical formulation in `LaTeX` of the optimization models is maintained in the `model_formulation/` directory

 ---